chinnurtb/refactorerl/README.txt

 To get it working, do the following:

-1. Run `make' in the top level directory (you may have to adjust the path settings in the Makefile)
+1. Run `make' in the top level directory (you may have to adjust the path settings in the Makefile).

+   If you do not have `make', you can compile the tool with the following
+   commands:

+     erlc -o build build/build.erl
+     erl -noshell -pa build -run build

 2. Edit your ~/.emacs file and add the following lines (changing "/path/to" to the real path):

-   (add-to-list 'load-path "/path/to/refactorerl-0.5/lib/refactorerl/emacs")
+   (add-to-list 'load-path "/path/to/refactorerl-0.6/lib/refactorerl/emacs")
    (require 'refactorerl)

 3. (Re)Start Emacs, and use `M-x customize-group' to customize the group